Smoothed Quantile Regression with Large-Scale Inference: Numerical studies

 To assess the computational efficiency, we compute the elapsed time for fitting the different methods.
-Figures~\ref{time.9} and \ref{time.1357} in Appendix~\ref{sec:app.simu} report the runtime for the different methods with growing sample size and dimension under the same settings as in Figures~\ref{est.9} and \ref{est.1357}, respectively.
+Figures~\ref{time.9}, \ref{time.1357.normal} and \ref{time.1357} in Appendix~\ref{sec:app.simu} report the runtime for the different methods with growing sample size and dimension under the same settings as in Figures~\ref{est.9}, \ref{est.1357.normal} and \ref{est.1357}, respectively.
 We observe that conquer is computationally efficient and stable across all scenarios, and the runtime is insensitive to the choice of kernel functions.
 In contrast, the runtime for classical quantile regression grows rapidly as the sample size and dimension increase.
-Figures~\ref{time.9} and \ref{time.1357} in Appendix~\ref{sec:app.simu} show that the runtime of Horowitz's smoothing method increases significantly at extreme quantile levels $\tau \in \{0.1,0.9\}$, possibly due to the combination of its non-convex nature and flatter gradient.
-In summary, we conclude that conquer significantly improves computational efficiency while retaining high statistical accuracy for fitting large-scale linear quantile regression models.
+Figures~\ref{time.9}, \ref{time.1357.normal} and \ref{time.1357} in Appendix~\ref{sec:app.simu} show that the runtime of Horowitz's smoothing method increases significantly at extreme quantile levels $\tau \in \{0.1,0.9\}$, possibly due to the combination of its non-convex nature and flatter gradient. {As suggested by a referee, another set of simulations with covariates $\bx_i$'s following multivariate normal disttribution $\mathcal{N}_p(\bm{0}, \bSigma)$ are also conducted, where $\bSigma=(0.7^{|j - k|})_{1\leq j,k\leq p}$.
+When the covariates are unbounded, the assumption \eqref{eq:lqr} is violated under the model \eqref{model.linear}, thus we exclude this setting from our experiments.
+The corresponding results of estimation and running time under $t_2$ noise are presented in Figures~\ref{est.unbd}--\ref{time.unbd}, averaged over 500 datasets, and similar performance can be observed.} In summary, we conclude that conquer significantly improves computational efficiency while retaining high statistical accuracy for fitting large-scale linear quantile regression models.